epicalekspwner/BigScaleAnalytics2021/README.md

 </p>

 <p align="justify">
   This project aims to build a model for English speakers that <strong>predicts the difficulty of a French written text</strong>.
 This can be then used, e.g., in a recommendation system, to recommend texts that are appropriate for someone’s language level.
-If someone is at A1 French level, it is inappropriate to present a text which has a B2 level, as she won’t be able to understand it.
+If someone is at A1 French level, it is inappropriate to present a text at B2 level, as she won’t be able to understand it.
 Ideally, a text should have many known words and may have a few words that are unknown so that the person can improve.
 </p>

 <p align="justify">